victorsmith/cv-application-service/README.md

 # cv-application-service
-CV-Application Project for the Odin Project
+CV-Generator Project for the Odin Project

 Made using ReactJS